oicr-gsi/dimsum/docs/user_manual/guides/review_data_entry.md

 # Review Data Entry
-Prior to reviewing sign offs for a case and finalization, a user must check that all information has been entered correctly for a project.

-### **To review data entry for a project,**
+You may wish to periodically review metrics and sign-offs for a project to help catch errors that would otherwise delay the final case review and data/report releases.

-1. On the main QC dashboard page, filter for the desired project by pressing the filter icon and selecting "Project" from the drop down menu.<br><br>Once the desired project has been entered, the table should refresh automatically.
+1. On the main QC dashboard page, filter for the desired project by clicking the "+ filter" dropdown and selecting "Project" from the drop down menu.
+Enter the project name in the text box and press enter or click the checkmark to confirm.
+The table will refresh automatically.

-2. Under the "Project" column, press the project name outlined in green.
-This will redirect you to the project's details page.<br><br>
+2. Under the "Project" column, click the project name.
+This will redirect you to the Project Details page.

-3. On the project's details page, select the "Extractions" tab from the navigation bar at the top of the page.
-This will display a table listing all extractions for this project.<br><br>
+3. In the navigation bar at the top of the page, select the tab for the QC gate you wish to review - "Extractions," for example.
+This will display a table listing all items for the selected gate within the project.

-4. Review the extractions table and ensure there are no missing values.
+4. Review the table to ensure that data has been entered correctly, and sign-offs have been completed.